 Existing members of the PCC also need to be re-elected this year, so if even you're already on the PCC, if you wish to continue to serve the parish in this way please don't neglect this bit of administration.

 You will only be able to vote or nominate someone else for office if you are on our electoral roll.
+You can see our latest electoral roll here.
+If you think you're already on it, please do check it and make sure that your name does appear.
 The electoral roll is the list of everybody who thinks of All Saints' Queensbury as "their" church.
 You don't have to live in the parish, and you don't have to come every week, but if ASQ is what you think of when you think about coming to church, then we would recommend that you consider joining our electoral roll.
 If you're not already on it and would like to take that step, please do get in touch with Rev'd Kate.

-We are intending to hold any necessary elections (usually we don't have enough people standing to require an election) using a show of hands of those present and those on Zoom, but if neither of those options is available to you, Rev'd Kate would be very happy to talk to you about how you can cast your vote in the event that it's needed.
+We are intending to hold any necessary elections using a show of hands of those present and those on Zoom, but if neither of those options is available to you, Rev'd Kate would be very happy to talk to you about how you can cast your vote in the event that it's needed.

 The other paperwork we need to draw to your attention is here:

-- Notice of the APCM (including some details of who may stand to be on the PCC, and who may vote).
+- The Notice of the APCM (including some details of who may stand to be on the PCC, and who may vote) will appear here shortly.